What is a Breast Reduction (Mammaplasty)?

 - An anchor shape, beginning in the breast crease and extending up to and around the areola

 Liposuction is sometimes enough to reduce breast size.
 One advantage is that it leaves little-to-no scarring.
 However, because liposuction removes only fatty tissue, patients must have more fatty than glandular tissue in their breasts.
 Liposuction is also common for men with enlarged breasts.

 After breast reduction (mammaplasty), patients typically experience soreness, swelling and bruising for several days.
 Two days after surgery, a surgical bra replaces the bandages.
-Patients should avoid physical activity for 1 to 2 weeks and exercise and other strenuous activities for at least 4 weeks.
-Stitches get removed after 2 to 3 weeks when most patients return to work and other regular activities.
+Patients should avoid physical activity for 1 to 2 weeks.
+They should also avoid exercise and other strenuous activities for at least 4 weeks.
+The doctor removes the stitches after 2 to 3 weeks when most patients return to work and other regular activities.

 The results of reduction mammaplasty are noticeable immediately after surgery.
 Once swelling and bruising subside, the breasts’ appearance improves.
 Eventually, scars fade with time and can typically be hidden by a bathing suit or low-cut top.

 There are risks associated with any surgery.
 Risks related to reduction mammaplasty, depending on the technique used, include the following: